yijiano/EE4204-Lab-Demo/README.md

 You may also want to simulate errors with a certain probability by generating a random number.
 For example, to simulate error probability 0.1, generate a random number in the range between 0 and 999; if this number falls within the range 0 to 99, then assume there is an error in the data unit received, otherwise there is no error.

-Repeat the experiement several times and plot the average values in a report with a brief description of results, assumptions makde, etc.
+Repeat the experiement several times and plot the average values in a report with a brief description of results, assumptions made, etc.

 Choose at least 6 values for data unit size in the range between 200 and 1400 bytes.